-The DBE Office will not certify Good Faith Effort and the Bureau of Project Development will consider the bid nonresponsive if the contractor fails to furnish the DBE Commitment (digitally entered into the bid OR Form DT1506 as an attachment), Attachments A, and Form DT1202 if applicable, as required.
-See sample forms in the Appendix.
+The DBE Office will not certify Good Faith Effort and the Bureau of Aeronautics will consider the bid nonresponsive if the contractor fails to furnish the Form 550bdev, Attachments A, and Form DT1202 if applicable, as required.

 b.
 Verification of DBE Commitment